• Skip to main content

 ABSOLUTELY!
 But be aware of your surroundings and have a healthy amount of skepticism.

-- Never (EVER) hand over your passport as a security or guarantee for rental or for ANYTHING.
+• Never (EVER) hand over your passport as security or a guarantee for a rental or ANYTHING.

-- Never sit near a door with phones, packages in the open.
+• Never sit near a door with phones or packages in the open.

-- Announce how much money you are giving someone while handing it to them.
-Always count your change.
+• Announce how much money you are giving someone as you hand it to them.
+Always count your change before stepping away.

-- Always ask the fare before getting in a taxi and agree upon it.
+• Always ask for the fare before getting into a taxi and agree on it.
 NEVER pay until you get to the destination.

-- Do NOT use “No, thank you.”
+• Do NOT use “No, thank you.”
 The correct term is “NO.” Say it as you mean it.
-Then walk (don’t run, it attracts other scammers) away.
+Then walk away (don’t run; it attracts other scammers).

 But it’s rude not to be polite.